daltong95/CommandPromptFirstPersonMaze/README.md

 Instructions to download and use this code
   1. Have Visual Studios downloaded.
   2. Download this project as a zip file.
+  3. Extract the zip file.
+  4. Open the 'ConsoleFPS.sln' file.